 ADOPTS Recommendation RXXXX on MASS and Marine AtoN.

-RECOMMENDS that member States, competent authorities for VTS, AtoN authorities and VTS providers take into account IALA standards and associated recommendations and guidelines specifically related to MASS and AtoN to contribute to achieving worldwide harmonization of VTS and AtoN delivery.
+RECOMMENDS that member States, competent authorities for VTS, AtoN authorities and VTS providers:

+Proactively review the requirements of digitalization as it relates to digital navigation (e.g. S-100) including MASS operations.

+Review their AtoN and VTS service provisions to ensure that identified existing and future digital services can operate safely and efficiently, as the volume and nature of traffic justifies and the degree of risk requires.

+Actively collaborate with neighboring authorities and IALA to ensure regional and worldwide consistency of services for the benefit of digital navigation systems including MASS, with little or no impact to existing users.

 PNT piece (JvG), Omar

 REQUESTS the IALA Committees keep this Recommendation under review and to propose amendments, as necessary.